ccnets-team/agent-gpt/README.md

 > You can **keep your actual environment simulations on local machines** (on-premise, behind the firewall, etc.) to maintain security and control data flow.
 Rather than running hundreds of cloud-hosted environments, you send environment states from your local servers to a **single lightweight trainer** in AWS.
 This architecture **drastically reduces hosting costs** and provides peace of mind for sensitive data.

 **Key Features**:
-- **Cloud Environment Hosting**: Automatic Docker packaging & SageMaker job submission.
-- **Parallel Environment Hosting**: Multiple environment endpoints (each at its own URL or IP) can run concurrently, whether on local machines or AWS EC2/ECR.
+- **Cloud & Local Environment Hosting** – Deploy Gym/Unity environments with a single command.
+- **Parallel Training** - Multiple environments (local/cloud) connect to a single SageMaker trainer.
-- **Real-Time Inference**: GPT-based endpoints served via SageMaker.
+- **Real-Time Inference**: GPT-based RL policy served via AWS SageMaker.
+- **Cost-Optimized Cloud Usage** - Use one trainer for multiple agents, minimizing expenses.
+- **Multi-Agent & Asynchronous RL Support** - Train hundreds of agents simultaneously.
 - **Distributed RL Agent Support**: Each environment endpoint feeds observations to—and receives actions from—a central policy, enabling fully distributed, scalable training.

 ---